oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 #### Security and Identity Management

-This chapter covers the Security and Identity Management definitions and resources which will be implemented for ACME.
+This chapter covers the Security and Identity Management definitions and resources which will be implemented for Customer.

 ##### Universal Security and Identity and Access Management Principles